 Ahhhh!
 I wasn’t sure that we’d get the place, but if we did, did we even want it?
 What if the construction was so loud that Jake couldn’t do VIPKID or I would be annoyed all the time?

-I posted about in on Instagram and asked if people could share their stories of living near construction.
+I posted about it on Instagram and asked if people could share their stories of living near construction.

 I got so many different responses.
-People saying it was the worst thing they’d experienced and that they couldn’t wait to move.
+People said it was the worst thing they’d experienced and that they couldn’t wait to move.

 But in the back of my mind, I knew that the only way we were going to get an apartment in France was if something was wrong with it.

 It would never be exactly perfect, or a perfect person with an immaculate dossier and a French job with a CDI would have it already.